Meglitinide (Repaglinide) diabetes drug helps the body to make more insulin right after meals, thus blood-glucose rise is limited after eating.

 Meglitinide mechanism of action

-Non-Sulphonylureas agent Glinide’s action is similar to sulfonylureas to facilitate glycemic control; however, they have a much shorter metabolic half-life.
+Non-Sulphonylureas agent Glinide’s work is similar to sulfonylureas to facilitate glycemic control; however, they have a much shorter metabolic half-life.
 It stimulates a rapid but short-lived release of insulin from pancreatic beta-cells that lasts for one to two hours.
 You need to take this drug along with every meal.

 When taken with meals, it lower postprandial glucose level and decreases hypoglycemia risk during late postprandial phase, because of less insulin secretion several hours after the meal.
 Glinides target postprandial blood-glucose levels rather than fasting blood-glucose levels.